 The criteria used for performance measurement are individual and unit-based OKR's and the bank's overall financial performance in any given financial year.
 The bank's Remuneration Committee evaluates and reviews the bank's remuneration policy each year.
 The remuneration policy is adjusted taking into account the long term objectives of the bank and recent market trends.
 In 2021, the bank introduced a larger share option program to its managers and key employees with the aim of aligning even strongly their interest with longer term interest of the bank.
+This option program continued to be implemented during 2022.
 The remuneration of the staff of the internal control function (i.e. Internal Audit) who are reporting directly to the bank's Audit Committee is decided by the bank's Chairman of the Audit Committee.